Exposing Applications

 Define an

-with the custom domain:apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: application-ingress annotations: kubernetes.io/tls-acme: "true" cert-manager.io/cluster-issuer: "letsencrypt-prod" spec: ingressClassName: nginx tls: - hosts: - "my-name" secretName: my-name-tls rules: - host: "my-name" http: paths: - backend: service: name: application-svc port: number: 80 pathType: ImplementationSpecific
+Ingresswith the custom domain:ingress.yaml apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: application-ingress annotations: kubernetes.io/tls-acme: "true" cert-manager.io/cluster-issuer: "letsencrypt-prod" spec: ingressClassName: nginx tls: - hosts: - "my-name" secretName: my-name-tls rules: - host: "my-name" http: paths: - backend: service: name: application-svc port: number: 80 pathType: ImplementationSpecific

 Note